jacobhaap/ts-hdsk/README.md

-# TypeScript | Symmetric HD
+# TypeScript HDSK
-Symmetric HD is an implementation of Hierarchical Deterministic (HD) keys in a symmetric context.
-Blake2b and an HKDF-Blake2b implementation are utilized as the cryptographic primitives.
+TypeScript HDSK is an implementation of Hierarchical Deterministic Symmetric Keys, a method of symmetric key generation using schema-driven derivation paths for generating nodes in hierarchies descending from master keys.
 Natively in **TypeScript**, with **ESM** and **CommonJS** compatibility.
 To get started, install the library:
 ```
 # Deno
 deno add jsr:@iacobus/hd